MicrosoftDocs/fabric-docs/docs/data-science/how-to-use-lightgbm-with-synapseml.md

 # How to use LightGBM models with SynapseML in Microsoft Fabric

 The [LightGBM](https://github.com/Microsoft/LightGBM) framework specializes in creating high-quality and GPU-enabled decision tree algorithms for ranking, classification, and many other machine learning tasks.
-In this article, we'll use LightGBM to build classification, regression, and ranking models.
+In this article, you'll use LightGBM to build classification, regression, and ranking models.

 ## Prerequisites